 Stay up to date with the latest news, events and campaigns on safer and better internet issues.

 Events and campaigns

 What can be done to ensure that the digital world is fit for the future?
 And how can we ensure that we promote, protect, respect and fulfil the rights of all children and young people when they go online?
-The #DigitalDecade4YOUth consultation and campaign has encouraged children and young people, and those that support them, to have their say.
+The #DigitalDecade4YOUth consultation, campaign and resulting report has encouraged children and young people, and those that support them, to have their say.